Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/subcommands.md

 terrad keys show accountExample --bech=val
 ```

-To show the validator consensus address that is generated when the node is created by `daodiseod init` and the Tendermint signing key for the node, use the `tendermint` command, as shown in the following example:
+To show the validator consensus address that is generated when the node is created by `ODISEOd init` and the Tendermint signing key for the node, use the `tendermint` command, as shown in the following example:

 ```bash
 terrad tendermint show-address